MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v3.md

 **`spotBugsGoal`** - **The goal for the spotbugs plugin**<br>
 `string`.
 Optional.
 Use when `spotBugsAnalysisEnabled = true`.
 Allowed values: `spotbugs` ("spotbugs" - Creates a report on found bugs), `check` ("check" - Pipeline fails if bugs were detected).
 Default value: `spotbugs`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the goal of the plugin.
-Refer https://spotbugs.readthedocs.io/en/stable/maven.html#goals-of-spotbugs-maven-plugin to for more detailed description.
+Specifies the goal of the plugin.
+Learn more about [SpotBugs goals](https://spotbugs.readthedocs.io/en/stable/maven.html#goals-of-spotbugs-maven-plugin).
 <!-- :::editable-content-end::: -->
 <br>